If you’re like 61% of small business owners, you struggle regularly with cash flow.

 When it comes to financial statements, you’d identify your gross and net profit on the profit and loss statement.

-While profitability provides you with a snapshot of your financial situation during a specific accounting period, it fails to account for the day-to-day stability of your operation.
+While profitability provides you with a snapshot of your financial situation during a specific period of time in your accounting, it fails to account for the day-to-day stability of your operation.
 That’s where net cash flow comes in.

 What’s the Difference Between Cash Flow and Profit?

-While being cash flow positive and profitable may seem pretty much the same at first glance, there’s a significant difference that is important to understand.
+While being cash flow positive and profitable may seem pretty much the same at first glance, there’s a key difference that is important to understand.